willembult/mobl/manual/tutorial.md

 A Brief Tutorial
 ----------------

-Alright now that we're all set up, let's get moblin'!
+Alright, now that we're all set up, let's get moblin'!
 In this chapter we are going to build a simple task manager.

 ### A data model